dbouris/seip_practical_assignments/seip2022_practical_assignments/gradeshistogram/README.md

 - Maven

 ## Installation
 In the root directory of the project run `mvn package`.
-At the target folder, the gradeshistogram-1.0-SNAPSHOT-jar-with-dependencies.jar will be created.
+At the target folder, the `gradeshistogram-1.0-SNAPSHOT-jar-with-dependencies.jar will be created`.

 ## Running
 To run the project, from the root directory run `java -jar gradeshistogram/target/gradeshistogram-1.0-SNAPSHOT-jar-with-dependencies.jar path-of-file.txt`